 SeaWorld San Diego has upped its ride offerings with four roller coasters that older kids love.
 The Electric Eel is currently the city’s tallest and fastest roller coaster, featuring looping twists, an inverted heartline roll, and 60 mph speed.
 Tidal Twister is a dueling roller coaster and you can look forward to California’s first floorless dive coaster called Emperor.

 Tweens and teenagers will also love the Shipwreck Rapids water ride with its waterfall finale and the Journey to Atlantis roller coaster/water ride.
-And, of course, there are the usual animal shows, festive foods, chances to learn about wildlife conservation, and other must-see attractions.
+And, of course, there are the usual animal shows, festive foods, chances to learn about wildlife conservation, and other must-see attractions that younger kids like, too.

 Quick Queue passes enable guests to enjoy shorter lines.
 Usually, the best way to buy discount SeaWorld San Diego tickets is through their website but if you are if you’re visiting multiple attractions consider the Go San Diego pass.